Both Amtrak locks on the title card.

 • Close everything: Shut all curtains and use the Velcro strip on the door curtain for extra security.

-• If you are in a Veiwliner, storage is above the door to place things out of site.
+• If you are in a Viewliner, storage is located above the door to keep items out of sight.

-There have been times when there weren’t many people in my sleeping car, and in those cases, I didn’t worry about it.
+There have been times when there weren’t many people in my sleeping car, and in those cases, I didn’t worry.
 But trust your instincts and do what you believe is right.

 Additional Thoughts on Security